 An example of one of these testers is the Sunmoon SM-5500ATE.

-Seeing as it’s unlikely for most people to own equipment like this for themselves, DIY’ers have been putting together their own dummy load circuits and use a multimeter to test each voltage output.
+Seeing as it’s unlikely for most people to own equipment like this for themselves, DIY’ers have been putting together their own dummy load circuits and using a multimeter to test each voltage output.

 This is cruder but can be somewhat effective.
 The only genuine test is to apply a great enough load on the power supply while measuring it over a certain period of time.